12 Enchanting Hindu Temples in Sydney for a Soul-Stirring Ceremony

 Temples are sacred and so are weddings.
 Temples are not merely a place for worship, but a place brimming with rich culture and knowledge.
-Keeping in par with Indian traditions, couples who wish to have a low-key wedding favour Indian Hindu Temple Weddings, without making it too grand or opulent, by embracing the simplicity of a devout ceremony.
+Keeping in par with Indian traditions, couples who wish to have a low-key wedding favor Indian Hindu Temple Weddings, without making them too grand or opulent, by embracing the simplicity of a devout ceremony.

 A temple solely dedicated to Lord Murugan- the Tamil God of war, the Sydney Murugan temple is one of the most favoured wedding destinations in Sydney.
-Sited atop Mays hills, the magnificent architecture featuring intricate designs of the idols, the serene chanting of the priests and the spiritual vibe makes it an ideal destination if you fancy tying the knot in a pious atmosphere.
+Sited atop Mays hills, the magnificent architecture featuring intricate designs of the idols, the serene chanting of the priests, and the spiritual vibe make it an ideal destination if you fancy tying the knot in a pious atmosphere.

-Limited car parking facility is available outside the temple.
-Overflow parking space is also available opposite to the temple.
-During festival periods, visitors are not supposed to park the vehicles in front of driveways.
+A limited car parking facility is available outside the temple.
+Overflow parking space is also available opposite the temple.
+During festival periods, visitors are not supposed to park their vehicles in front of driveways.

 Address: 217 Great Western Hwy, Mays Hill NSW 2145, Australia